 7 Growing potatoes in containers and raised beds

 Growing potatoes in containers is an excellent way to produce clean, blemish-free tubers from healthy plants.
 It is an ideal method if you have limited space or want to get a jump on the season.
 Many of the same guidelines for growing potatoes in the ground pertain to container growing.
 Short season determinate varieties work best in containers; however, any variety will work.
 I grow most of my potatoes in ground although I do plant a few containers of red potatoes for harvesting small new potatoes early in the season.
 Container-grown potatoes seem to mature faster since the soil warms quicker.

 Select a large container: 15-20 gallon pots or grow bags are a good size.
 Use a good, free draining potting soil.
 You can amend the potting soil with some compost if it is available.
 Do not use garden soil.
 Fill the container with 4-6 inches of soil.
 Place 4 or 5 cut potato pieces or small potatoes equally spaced on top of the soil.
 Once potatoes are placed, top off the pot and bring the soil level up just below the pot rim.
 Work some fertilizer into the mix and water.

 Once the potatoes start growing, keep the mix consistently moist.
 Since they are in a pot and being watered often, nutrients leach out of the pot.
-To counteract this, use a diluted liquid fertilizer every two weeks or sprinkle more granular fertilizer once a month.
+To counteract this challenge of fertilizing potatoes in containers, use a diluted liquid fertilizer every two weeks or sprinkle more granular fertilizer once a month.
 Hilling is unnecessary; however, mulching may be helpful to maintain moisture.